-Recent reports say that the quantity of hacking attacks directed at homeworkers during the Coronavirus lockdown has grown considerably.
+Recent reports say that the quantity of Covid 19 scams and hacks directed at homeworkers during the Coronavirus lockdown has grown considerably.
 The variation and sophistication of the attacks is also on the rise reported Darktrace in a recent article in The Guardian newspaper.
 Exploitation of homeworkers during the Covid 19 shutdown has increasingly become the focus of hackers and cyber criminals.
 This is a very valid point and is something that we at RedMosquito are also seeing.

 Hackers attack those working from home knowing that they may lack guidance and support from their employer.
 Playing on this theme the attacks expect that guards are down more than they might usually be.
 This stands to reason as people working from home may have childcare to provide or sick relatives to care for.
 Homeworkers can find this juggling difficult while doing a day’s work.
 This is something that they normally do where distractions are kept to a minimum.